hellerve/e/README.md

 # e

 Braindead editor.
 Feels like Vim, only simpler.
+Inspired by [kilo](https://github.com/antirez/kilo), of course, and a large swath of the code is similar.

+## Features

+- Incremental search (and replace)
+- Multiple modi (similar to Vim)
+- Mnemonic movement (feels like Vim, just different enough for you to be frustrated)
+- Limitless Undo (until memory runs out)
+- Extensible syntax highlighting
+- No global state in the library part (just in `main.c`)
+- Can be used as a library

 ## Installation